kyma-incubator/compass/docs/compass/03-tenant-loading.md

 - `foo`
 - `bar`

-The list of default tenants is specified in the [**global.tenants**](https://github.com/kyma-incubator/compass/blob/7bc8dae6f37d3477ecd986af2867d2d8a6ab0a56/chart/compass/values.yaml#L1) parameter.
+The list of default tenants is specified in the **global.tenants** parameter in the [`values.yaml`](https://github.com/kyma-incubator/compass/blob/master/chart/compass/values.yaml) file.
 You can modify this list by providing appropriate overrides.

 The `compass-director-tenant-loader-default` job that loads the list of default tenants is executed only once after the installation of the Compass chart.
 It is enabled by default.
 To disable it, set **global.tenantConfig.useDefaultTenants** to `false`.

->**CAUTION:** If you disable the job that loads the list of default tenants, make sure to provide your tenants manually.
-Otherwise, the list of tenants will be empty, which will make the whole system inoperative.

 ## Manual tenant loading